H3 (Kuwait): Occupation history

 Based on the pottery, H3 has been dated to the Ubaid 2-3 period, or second half of the sixth millennium BC.
 A single radiocarbon date from the oldest part of the site provided a date of 5511-5324 cal BC.
 The oldest part of the site is thought to be a fire pit that was exposed in the western part of the site.
 The excavators interpret it as an installation where fish was processed.
 The main occupation at H3 consists of several separate stone-built structures, of which two were excavated and several more are visible on the surface.
 One was an open-air enclosure with a storage room.
 This area was probably used for the production of stone and flint tools.The second structure consisted of four rooms with corbelled walls, possibly to support a roof.
 The function of the rooms could not be determined with certainty, but based on the presence of certain artefacts and fish and mammal bones, one of the larger rooms was probably used as living area.
 Based on these substantial architectural remains, it has been suggested that the inhabitants may have lived for extended periods at the site - if not permanently.

 The majority of the pottery at H3 consisted of plain and painted Ubaid ware.
 This pottery has been dated to Ubaid 2-3, with parallels found at sites like Choga Mami in Mesopotamia and Dosariyah along the Gulf coast.
 Based on the abundant presence of fish bones and fishing equipments, fishing must have been of considerable importance at the site.
 Fishing was practiced in shallow water, but there is evidence for deep-water fishing as well.
 Some of the species identified at H3, such as tuna, are no longer present in Kuway Bay today.
 Gazelle and sheep/goat bones were also present, indicating that the occupants of H3 also practiced hunting as well as pastoralism.
 Date stones found at the site are among the earliest evidence in the world for date consumption, together with stones from Dalma Island (UAE).
 The inhabitants of H3 also manufactured shell jewelry, possibly to be traded with other communities.

-H3 has been interpreted as a settlement belonging to the local Arabian Neolithic tradition that practiced extensive contacts with the Ubaid settlements of Mesopotamia.
-These contacts may have involved trade, where Ubaid pottery, shells and pearls were commodities.
+According to Robert Carter, H3 has been interpreted as a cultural borderland between Mesopotamian and Arabian Neolithic.
+The settlement has been interpreted as belonging to a local Arabian Neolithic tradition that practiced extensive contacts with the Ubaid settlements of Mesopotamia.
+It is likely that people of Mesopotamian origin lived in H3 and practiced Mesopotamian agriculture and cereal farming techniques.
+These contacts also likely involved trade, where Ubaid pottery, shells and pearls were commodities.